 - Aphids are one of the most common of the pests that affect zucchini plants.
 They are small, winged insects that tend to mass together and leave sticky honeydew on leaves.
 Often ants are seen in tandem with aphids because ants feed on the honeydew.
 Zucchini aphids aren’t the only pest in town though.

 - Thrips are another miniscule insect that you might need a magnifying lens to view.
 Thrip damage occurs from adult and nymph stages and their feeding can transmit tomato spot virus.

 - Flea beetles are tiny dark brown insects which jump when disturbed.
 In large infestations, the leaves will have shot holes through out.
 Heavy populations of flea beetles can diminish plant health or kill it.

 - Cucumber beetles are actually quite pretty but their damage can be serious.
-These insects are ¼- to ½-inch long, bright yellow with black spots.
-Leaves, stems and fruit will become scarred and damaged from this insect’s feeding.
+These insects are ¼ to ½ inch (6 mm. to 1 cm.) long, bright yellow with black spots.
+Leaves, stems, and fruit will become scarred and damaged from cucumber beetle‘s feeding.

 - Stink bugs are similar in form but smaller and cause pinpricks on fruit with yellow halos.
-These areas become necrotic and mushy.
+These areas of damage caused by stink bugs become necrotic and mushy.

 Most of these insects can be controlled by using row covers, practicing good weed management, and using appropriate insecticides or horticultural oils and soaps for chemical free controls.